stiac/accessibility_widget/README.md

 After installation, you can link the `javascript` file _normally_ using
 <pre><code><script src="assets/app/accessibility/accessibility-menu.js"></script></code></pre>

+> Upload the generated `accessibility-tailwind.css` alongside the script so the fallback loader can serve Tailwind without relying on the CDN helper.

 ### OR

 You can use `min.js` file _as your requirement_